 Field/Button Action Elements Lists and highlights all the elements from the diagram, which will be included in the transformation.
 Transformations Select: • The 'Communication' checkbox, if transforming a Sequence diagram into a Communication diagram, or The 'Sequence' checkbox, if transforming a Communication diagram into a Sequence diagram In either case, the 'Browse Project' dialog displays.
 Browse for and select the target Package into which the target diagram will be created, then click on the OK button.
 Do Transform Click on this button to execute the transformation.
-The target diagram is created and listed in the Project Browser under the target Package with the name (depending on which transformation you have executed): <source diagram="" name=""/> Communication or <source diagram="" name=""/> Sequence
+The target diagram is created and listed in the Browser window under the target Package with the name (depending on which transformation you have executed): <source diagram="" name=""/> Communication or <source diagram="" name=""/> Sequence

-Once you have selected the 'Communication' or 'Sequence' checkbox, these transforms ignore any other field setting in the dialog except for 'Target Package', and will perform a direct transformation of every element in the source diagram
+- The diagram being transformed must be open in the main diagram view for the 'Communication' or 'Sequence' options to appear in the Model Transformation dialog. - Once you have selected the 'Communication' or 'Sequence' checkbox, these transforms ignore any other field setting in the dialog except for 'Target Package', and will perform a direct transformation of every element in the source diagram